dappelt/five-bells-integration-test/README.md

 $ vim integration-test/node_modules/ilp-connector/src/lib/route-builder.js +123 # add a console.log statement to see how that error is caused
 $ ./src/bin/integration test advanced connector_first # run only the 'advanced' and 'connector_first' integration test
 $ ./src/bin/integration test # run all the integration tests
+$ psql postgres://postgres@localhost # have a look at the databases
 ```

 Repositories tested by the integration tests: